replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

     * `PASSWORD` with a shared password.

     For more information about the `kots install` command, see [install](../reference/kots-cli-install) in the kots CLI documentation.

-### Install with HA in an Air Gap Environment

-To install an application and the admin console with high availability in an air gap environment:

-1. Extract the `.tar.gz` file.

-1. Run the following command:

-    ```bash
-    cat install.sh | sudo bash -s airgap ha
-    ```

 ## Join Primary and Secondary Nodes